Julie Cerese, PhD, RN, MSN

-Julie Cerese leads performance management programs and solutions delivery for Vizient.
+Julie Cerese leads performance management programs and national networks for Vizient.
 In this role, she oversees quality, safety and clinical leadership programs, technical sales and solution delivery, and data science and member insights.

 Having begun her career in nursing, Cerese has focused the majority of her professional work on clinical quality and performance improvement.
 She has conducted extensive studies on the factors that differentiate top performers and works with clinicians and health system executives to achieve their objectives regarding organizational performance and patient experience.
 In addition, she is the author of many journal articles on quality, performance improvement and clinical topics.